avishvj/avishvj.github.io/pages/ml4pm.md

   <h1 class="content-listing-header sans">Translatable Machine Learning for Precision Medicine</h1>

   Broadly, I want to target problems in precision medicine using machine learning.
-It's a fairly new field so I'll post my notes to the areas I'm interested in.
-A key aim of all of this work is that we can eventually deploy/translate it to healthcare systems - for this reason, I've included translatability in the title.
+It's a fairly new field that isn't well-defined so I'll post my notes to the areas I'm interested in.
+One of my key aims in *translatability* - I want to figure out how we can deploy these biomedical machine learning models to a clinical setting.

   <div style="font-size:1.5em; margin-bottom:0.5cm">
   <br />